Culture of Azerbaijan: 19th century

-Azerbaijan's 19th-century architecture was influenced by the expansion of towns, the application of Russian town-planning principles and the layouts of Ganja, Shemakha and Baku.
-After northern Azerbaijan was ceded to Russia, theaters, schools, hospitals and houses were built during the mid-19th century.
-Azerbaijan's oil industry began to influence the country's architecture, as Baku was becoming one of Russia's largest cities.
+The architecture in what is now is the Republic of Azerbaijan was influenced by the expansion of towns, the application of Russian town-planning principles and the layouts of Baku, Ganja and Shamakhi.
+After what is now Azerbaijan was ceded to Russia, theatres, schools, hospitals and houses were built during the mid-19th century.
+The oil industry in what is now Azerbaijan began to influence the regions architecture.

 20th century

 The first stage of Azerbaijan's architectural development during the Soviet era was related to the construction of the settlements of Binagadi, Rasulzade, Bakikhanov, Montino and Mammadyarov around Baku.
 Settlements in Absheron Rayon were the first examples of Soviet architecture.

 A number of schools were built in Baku and other Azerbaijani cities between 1933 and 1936.
 Four-story buildings, designed by S.Dadashov and M.Useynov in Baku and other cities, are distinguished by their expressiveness.
 Classic forms, combined with national architecture traditions, are typical of the projects.

 Neft Daşları (also known as the Oil Rocks), a steel-pillar settlement in the open sea, heralded a new era of post-war architecture.
 Built in connection with the discovery of rich oil fields in the Caspian Sea in 1949, it includes houses, cultural objects and overpasses.

 A new period of town-building and architectural development began in Azerbaijan during the 1960s.
 Baku (the capital) expanded during the decade, and the city's architecture defined its image.

+Azerbaijan is also home to several modern architectural masterpieces, including the Flame Tower complex (which lights up at night to resemble fire), the Heydar Aliyev Center and the national Carpet Museum, built in the shape of a rolled-up rug.